 According to Moz, the SEO consulting company, “internal links are hyperlinks that point at (target) the same domain as the domain that the link exists on (source).
 In layman’s terms, an internal link is one that points to another page on the same website.”

-The WordPress platform provides great built-in content linking features, such as menus, permalinks, image links, archives, tags, and categories pages, site search pages, link widgets, sidebar widgets (e.g. Recent Posts), entries RSS feeds, an internal link tool, post excerpt links, etc. Additional link features can also be added to WordPress using plugins.
-In short, WordPress is an ideal platform for creating extensive content linking.
+The WordPress CMS platform provides built-in internal linking features, such as custom menus, permalinks, text links, tags, archives, and categories pages, search results pages, link widgets, sidebar widgets (e.g. Latest Posts), entries RSS, a default link tool, post excerpt links, etc. Additional link features can also be added to WordPress via plugins.
+In short, WordPress is an ideal platform for linking content both internally and externally.

-Internal content linking simply means adding hyperlinks in your content pointing to relevant sections of your WordPress site.
+Internal linking simply means adding hyperlinks in your content pointing to relevant sections of your website or blog.

 “An internal link is a type of hyperlink on a webpage to another page or resource, such as an image or document, on the same website or domain.
 Hyperlinks are considered either “external” or “internal” depending on their target or destination.
 Generally, a link to a page outside the same domain or website is considered external, whereas one that points at another section of the same webpage or to another page of the same website or domain is considered internal.” (source: Wikipedia)

 (Wikipedia’s pages are full of internal content links)